hed-standard/hed-examples/docs/source/HedInPython.md

 ```
 `````

+Each of the lines following a key represents a print message to the logger.

 The most common use for a logger is to create a file dictionary using [**make_file_dict**](dictionaries-of-filenames-anchor) and then to log each processing step using the file's key.
-This allows a processing step to be applied to all files in the dataset.
+This allows a processing step to be applied to all the relevant files in the dataset.
 After all the processing is complete, the `print_log` method outputs the logged messages by key, thus showing all the processing steps that hav been applied to each file